Michael137/michael137.github.io/_posts/2020-02-25-transition-systems.md

 # Motivation
 Transition systems appear in many facets of system modelling; they give an intuitive formalism to the operation of a system, namely functions on state.

+Transition systems give a convienent model for reasoning about inifite-state systems and in a sense describe the operational semantics of process calculi such as CCS and CSP.

 # Formalisms
 ## Definitions